 Switch from Argentex → Onboard within 24 hours Book a free FX consultation now

-FAQs: Argentex LLP Administration 2025
+FAQs: Argentex Administration

 Is Argentex still trading?

-No. Argentex LLP ceased all operations on 17 July 2025.
+No. All trading stopped on 17 July 2025.

-Are client funds protected?
+Are client funds safe?

-Can I still trade FX with Argentex?
+Can I still send money through Argentex?

 Final Thoughts: Lessons from the Argentex Collapse